domaincheck/wordpress-plugin/readme.txt

 * Support link added to footer
 * Full support for dot cn, use .cn domain names!
 * Full support for dot top, use .top domain names!
-* Full support for dot me , use .me domain names!
+* Full support for dot me, use .me domain names!

 = 1.0.9 =
 * Bugfixes